Further converters

 this record needs to be specified in the cfood definition of this converter via

-option.
+the recordname option.
 The RecordType of this record can be configured with

-option and defaults to H5Ndarray
+the array_recordtype_name option and defaults to H5Ndarray.
+Via the

-, this record can be used within the cfood.
+given recordname, this record can be used within the cfood.
 Most

 importantly, this record stores the internal path of this array within the HDF5